Annoyed by algae and want to get rid of it for good?

 Belonging to the group of red algae, it’s easy to diagnose Staghorn algae.

-The growth looks like the horns of a stag (hence the name), and will attach themselves to decorations, equipment, and plant leaves.
+The growth branches and forks, resembling like the antlers of a stag (hence the name), and will attach themselves to decorations, equipment, and the edges of plant leaves.

-Staghorn Algae can be hard to remove manually, and most algae eaters will ignore staghorn.
+Staghorn Algae can be hard to remove manually, and most algae eaters will it.
 But, Amano shrimp will gladly eat it up.

 Common Causes of Staghorn Algae